JPIAMRCOINCIDE/MicrobialGenomics/_episodes/68_resistance_genes.md

 > ## Challenge: Are the resistance genes found on a plasmid or on a chromosome?
 >
 > Find out where the genes are located.
 Pick a resistance gene or point mutation, and see if you can figure out if it is on the chromosome or on a plasmid.
+Remember the assembly info file, the sequence graph analysis etc.
 >
 >
 > Hint: